The Vall d´Hebron Institute of Oncology (VHIO) Seeks a “Medical Image Processing Physicist/Engineer to Join the Radiomics Group”

 The candidate is expected to be able to communicate in English, even if it is not his/her first language.
 The candidate will progressively be involved in preparing grant proposals and scientific manuscripts.

-- Doctoral degree in computer science, computer vision, computational imaging, artificial intelligence or a similar field.
+- Background in medical imagining research, computer science, computer vision, computational imaging, artificial intelligence or a similar field.

 - Computer, problem solving and analytical skills.